PolymeshAssociation/polymesh-tools/docs/operator/overview_detailed_guide.md

 The recommended secure operator setup for `mainnet` consists of the following:

-* A firewalled (both ingress and egress) active operator node
+* A firewalled (both ingress and egress) active operator node with configured session keys
-* A warm spare operator node
+* A warm spare operator node **without** session keys
 * Two or more Internet-facing sentry nodes

 The operator node needs to only connect with its sentry nodes.